The Francis Firm is a Truck Wreck Litigation Firm With a Track Record of Success

 Let Michael Francis and the experienced personal injury attorneys at the Francis Firm help you understand your rights, get the medical care you need and the compensation you deserve.

-Why Should I Contact a Texas Truck Accident Attorney Today?
+Why Should I Contact a Fort Worth Truck Accident Attorney Today?

 - The Department of Transportation (DOT)'s rules and regulations require trucking companies and truck drivers retain documents such as logs and vehicle inspections reports, but only for a short period of time.
 Without an attorney to stop them, these trucking companies and drivers often destroy critical evidence as soon as the law allows.